 Signs you need to fire your marketing agency

-You might be thinking about how much time and effort it’s taken to find the agency, and maybe there are things you can do to help make it work.
-But trust us when we say that waiting too long can be costly.
+You might be thinking about how much time and effort it’s taken to find the agency, and maybe there are things you can do to help make it work, but trust us when we say that waiting too long can be costly.

 Here are the red flags to be aware of when deciding whether or not to let your marketing agency go:

 An effective marketing agency will not only have an exciting strategy in place for your business but will be generating results that are motivating for your team.

 So you’ve made the decision to fire your marketing agency.
 There’s no turning back.

-The first step to firing your marketing agency is to know your contract.
+The first step to firing your marketing agency is knowing your contract.
 It’s important to know the terms of your separation, how much notice you need to provide, and the rest of the conditions you’ve agreed to so you can keep them.

-If you're in the middle of a project with your agency, ask the agency to provide you with a timeline detailing how they will complete it before the service end date.
-This will ensure you’re not left with unfinished work you need to complete on your own.
+If you're in the middle of a project with your agency, ask it to provide you with a timeline detailing how they will complete it before the service end date or come to an agreement otherwise.

 Google suite tools, such as Google Analytics, Google Search Console, Google My Business, and Google Adwords.